Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 This method refers to the process of getting the snake to grab the prey by mildly "irritating" it.
 This method can be very effective but can also potentially stress the snake more, therefore it should be utilized only after the above methods have been attempted.
 Tease feeding is accomplished by strategically tapping the snake's snout with and/or wiggling the prey in a somewhat aggressive manner in front of and around its head, taking care to stop the process immediately if the python retracts its head and balls up or shows other signs of high stress.
 Sometimes the snake will react defensively and subsequently grab the prey, and the feeding instinct will take over afterwards.
 If the snake angles its head toward the prey looking to bite (instead of retracting shyly), this is the response you want.
 This method may take some practice to initiate effectively with individual snakes.

-If your ball python strikes at, constricts, and refuses to eat the offered prey, there can be a few issues at play.
-The prey may be the improper size, not warm enough, or the snake feels insecure.
+If your ball python strikes at and constricts but still refuses to eat the offered prey, there can be a few issues at play.
+The prey may be an inappropriate size or may not be warm enough.
+It is also possible that the python feels insecure.
 In one case, a ball python that normally refused to eat after constricting the dead prey would successfully eat more often when immediately placed into a pillow case after striking.
 When your snake strikes, carefully but quickly move it into a dark pillow case, cover the cage with a towel, and leave the room for at least an hour.
 This can be accomplished by using the forceps to drag the rodent (with the snake constricting it) by the tail or feet into the secure area.

 Other Reasons Your Ball Python Might Not Be Eating